NR 191 – Liberty Star Updates Financing & News on the Hay Mountain Project for Porphyry Copper, Gold, Moly and Other Metals

 Liberty Star Uranium & Metals Corp.

 Statements in this news release that are not historical are forward-looking statements.
-Forward-looking statements in this news release include our exploration plans, that ZTEM will be flown over the entire Hay Mountain anomaly area; that ZTEM will be flown in early July; that additional rock and soil sampling will be done; that sampling will lead to better information about existing anomalies; and that five to ten holes will be plotted and drilled to a depth estimated to be 500 to 1,000 feet.
-Factors which may delay or prevent these forward-looking statements from being realized include: we may not be able to raise sufficient funds to complete our intended exploration, keep our properties or carry on operations; there may be cost overruns; misinterpretation of data is possible; and we may be unable to continue exploration due to permitting requirements, weather, logistical problems, labor or equipment problems or hazards even if funds are available.
+Forward-looking statements in this news release include all our planned drilling program and our planned route to access partners or funding sources.
+Factors which may delay or prevent these forward-looking statements from being realized include: the failure of our proposals to be accepted; we may not attract any partners or funding sources; we may not be able to raise sufficient funds to complete our intended exploration, keep our properties or carry on operations; and we may encounter an inability to continue exploration due to weather, logistical problems, labor or equipment problems or hazards even if funds are available.
+Even if we find a partner, we may not be able to reach agreement or carry out the development program as contemplated.
 Despite encouraging data there may be no commercially exploitable mineralization on our properties.
 Readers should refer to the risk disclosures in the Company’s recent 10-K and the Company’s other periodic reports filed from time to time with the Securities and Exchange Commission.